 Thank you, Fairfax County Economic Development Authority, for sponsoring this post.
-Check out awesome job opportunities on their website!
+Check out awesome opportunities to find a job on their website!

 We are living in unprecedented times.
 A lot of industries have turned upside down, people have lost their jobs and human interaction has changed drastically.
-So how does one approach job searching these days?
-And it is possible to find a role that you love, that will be the right career move and one that will fulfil you?
+So how does one find a job these days?
+And it is possible to find a role that you love, that will be the right career move and one that will fulfill you?

-I’m not going to lie, it’s more challenging these days because things are shifting fast.
+I’m not going to lie, it’s more challenging these days to find a job you love because things are shifting fast.
 However, it is absolutely possible.
 In fact, there are a ton of companies hiring out there, you just need to look for them and find the right opportunities for yourself.
 Let me walk you through a framework I’d recommend adopting in this process: